sobo94/sobo94.github.io/README.md

 	2) Cleaning data using Postal Codes, Timestamp, Address labels and Geolocation.
 	3) Scripts to extract relevant GeoJson polygons using the GeoPandas.
 - Github Pages: For hosting the website with the Flourish Embed.
+- MappedIn: For Indoor Navigation to a Booking Location.
 ----